What To Do (and Not to Do) During a Water Damage

 - Spread contaminated water by walking through wet areas

-- Use household fans to try to dry area
+- Use household fans to try to dry the area

 After handling the initial damage, reach out now and we would love to help you!